 We won’t ban these in this stage of the plan but, as with obviously sub-par protein choices like hot dogs, we have to limit them.
 Here’s the rule: you can enjoy booze, cookies, soda, etc. only when you’re with other people at a social event.
 You will never consume them alone.

 Not going out Friday night?
 That doesn’t mean you can stay in and throw a party for yourself.
 And when you do go out, give yourself a maximum of two alcoholic drinks or servings of junk food.
 No more than two nights per week also.

 There you go.
-Get on it (er, onnit!), and we’ll see you next month!
+Get on it (er, Onnit!), and check out the next two installments when you’re ready!